sciphergfx/json-fields/CONTRIBUTING.md

-# Contributing to JSON Tools Suite
+# Contributing to JSON Fields

-Thank you for your interest in contributing to JSON Tools Suite!
+Thank you for your interest in contributing to JSON Fields!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents